rahmiy/OSCPv.2/windows+AD privesc/AD/README.md

 ## Pass the Hash

-Once you get the hash extracted you can also pass them:
+Once you get the hash extracted, you can also pass them:

 Impacket:
 ```